sycomix/scrapecrow/content/Web Scraping Target Discovery - Sitemaps.md

 - __Availability__: Sitemaps is/used to be an important part of the web, particularly used in SEO however they are not always present in modern websites that either try to avoid web-scraping or use hard-to-index website structures or are just too big for such indexes.
 - __Risk__: Some website use sitemaps as honeypots for web-scrapers and direct to invalid data or use it to identify and ban scrapers.

-As you can see Sitemaps discovery approach appears to be simple and efficient though not always viable.
-Generally when developing discovery strategy sitemaps is the first place I look for product data, then confirm quality by trying alternative discovery approaches and seeing if coverage matches.
+As you can see, Sitemaps discovery approach appears to be simple and efficient, though not always viable.
+Generally when developing discovery strategy, sitemaps is the first place I look for product data, then confirm quality by trying alternative discovery approaches and seeing if coverage matches.

 ## Finding Sitemaps

-To take advantage of sitemaps we first need to figure how to find them.
+To take advantage of sitemaps, we first need to figure how to find them.
 Common way to find sitemaps is checking `robots.txt` or `sitemaps.xml` file.
-For example lets take popular clothing shop `hm.com`:
+For example, let's take popular clothing shop `hm.com`:

 First we would go to `/robots.txt` page: <https://hm.com/robots.txt>: